-Ben Elton uses BBC to attack Rishi Sunak as ‘narcissistic sociopath’
+Row as Ben Elton uses BBC to label Sunak ‘narcissistic sociopath’

 The BBC’s star guest later said the country had been “controlled by chaos” and would “recommend” that Britons vote out the Tories at the general election.
 Mr Elton also said he had “great hopes” for Keir Starmer’s Labour party.

 Tories reacted with fury to Mr Elton’s diatribe.
-Claire Buillivant, chief executive of the Boris-backing grassroots group Conservative Democratic Organisation, called the pundit a “champagne socialist” and condemened the BBC.
+Claire Bullivant, chief executive of the Boris-backing grassroots group Conservative Democratic Organisation, called the pundit a “champagne socialist” and condemened the BBC.

 “The BBC these days seems like one long party political broadcast for the Labour Party.
-It’s becoming just a soap box for the left,” Ms Buillivant told The Independent.
+It’s becoming just a soap box for the left,” Ms Bullivant told The Independent.
 It’s a disgrace.”

 The Conservative Post editor added: “The BBC isn’t interested in hearing Conservative voices.
 Yet of course they allow a champagne socialist like Ben Elton all the time in the world to spout complete hate on live TV and then ‘recommend’ viewers vote against the Tories.
 It’s truly appalling.
 I’m all for free speech but why should the British people be paying for that?
 It’s not right.”

-Attacking Mr Sunak for his attempts to distance himself from Mr Johnson, Mr Elton said: “He seems to act as though being born into Downing Street six months ago was a miracle birth – no he was part of a 13-year cycle which has got us to this point.”
+Attacking Mr Sunak for his attempts to distance himself from Mr Johnson, Mr Elton said: “He seems to act as though being born into Downing Street six months ago was a miracle birth – he was part of a 13-year cycle which has got us to this point.”

 He added: “[Mr Sunak] offered us nothing but mendacity, evasion and vanity – just dripping with vanity.”